 A coronavirus is a special virus that spreads within a certain species of animal, which can cause significant respiratory trouble and incredibly harmful results within the same species. nCoV-2019 is an especially rare case of a coronavirus spreading from a foreign animal species to humans.

 Symptoms of the cornoavirus begin as any onset acute illness with coughing, sneezing, sinus pain, and congestion.
 However, patients with the virus soon develop extreme difficulty breathing and fatal respiratory symptoms.

 Currently, multiple cases of the coronavirus have been discovered in the United States.
 Lately, cases of COVID-19 are surging across the U.S

 The state has reported multiple cases of COVID-19 and is also administering free testing through the city of Denver and state-wide.
-Currently, the state of Colorado explains that there have been multiple cases tested but none have tested positive for nCoV-2019.
+Currently, the state of Colorado explains that there have been multiple cases positive for nCoV-2019.
 However, the state recommends that patients should stay prepared in the event that the virus spreads due to international travel or domestic spread from other states.
 Here is what the state is doing to prevent the virus:

 - “Testing for COVID-19 at the state lab, seven days a week.